 For many years, the City has contracted with an asphalt contractor to do all our utility patching.
-We need to establish a current contract so that we can have a fixed per ton rate for this budget year.
+In the past we have paid utility patching pricing for all our extra asphalt needs.
+Utility patching is very labor intensive, and costs more per ton.
+This year we created categories to get better pricing per ton.
+We need to establish a current contract so that we can have a fixed rate for this budget year.
 Additionally, we will have a relationship with a contractor who will anticipate our business and will have the shortest lead times to meet our needs.
-The bid opening for these quotes will be February 11.